niharika1102/CRUD-Operations/README.md

 # CRUD Operations
 This is a comment management system wherein the user can Create, Read, Update, and Delete comments.
 The CRUD operations performed have been developed using Express JS.

 To use this project, some npm packages need to be installed.
-They are: **Express JS, uuid, Body Parser and Method Override**.
+They are: **Express JS, uuid, Body Parser, EJS and Method Override**.

 The commands to install them are as follows:
 1. Express JS